 - 3.1 Merger and acquisition activities do not necessarily raise competition concerns under the Merger Rule.
 Indeed, mergers can be normal business activities without competition consequences that perform an important function in the efficient operation of the economy.
 They may allow firms to achieve efficiencies such as economies of scale or scope, synergies and risk spreading.
-Although some mergers may lessen competition to an extent, concerns under the Merger Rule are unlikely to arise where there are sufficient competitive constraints on the merged entity that will discipline its post-merger commercial behaviour. - 3.2 However, some mergers may have the effect of changing the structure of the market in such a way that it diminishes market participants' incentives to compete.
-Where such an effect is likely to substantially lessen competition, the transaction will contravene the Merger Rule. - 3.3 The promotion of competition in the context of the Ordinance has an economic objective to increase economic efficiencies and, ultimately, consumer welfare (typically in the form of lower prices, higher output, wider choice, better quality or more innovation).
+Although some mergers may lessen competition to an extent, concerns under the Merger Rule are unlikely to arise where there are sufficient competitive constraints on the merged entity that will discipline its post-merger commercial behaviour. - 3.2 However, some mergers may have the effect of changing the structure of the market in such a way that it diminishes the incentives to compete.
+Where such an effect is likely to substantially lessen competition, the transaction will infringe the Merger Rule. - 3.3 The promotion of competition in the context of the Ordinance has an economic objective to increase economic efficiencies and, ultimately, consumer welfare (typically in the form of lower prices, higher output, wider choice, better quality or more innovation).
 Given the economic objective, a meaningful economic framework of analysis for the assessment of a merger is needed.

-- 3.4 It follows that an assessment of the competitive effects of a merger generally entails: - (a) an identification of the relevant market(s); and - (b) an assessment of whether the transaction has, or is likely to have, the effect of substantially lessening competition in the identified market(s). - 3.5 However, the two issues identified above are not distinct and separate aspects of the analysis since many of the factors affecting the identification of the relevant market(s) will also be relevant to the assessment of the state of competition within the identified market(s).
+- 3.4 It follows that an assessment of the competitive effects of a merger requires: - (a) an identification of the relevant market; and - (b) an assessment of whether the transaction has, or is likely to have, the effect of substantially lessening competition in that market. - 3.5 However, the two issues identified above are not distinct and separate aspects of the analysis since many of the factors affecting the identification of the relevant market will also be relevant to the assessment of the state of competition within that market.